Adityajeet/multi_agent/README.md

 # AI News Generation
 This project automates the process of generating an AI news by leveraging a team of AI agents that fetch, analyze, and compile the latest news stories into a well-formatted markdown document.
 ## Overview
 This project uses the `crewai` framework to manage multiple AI agents that work together to produce a daily AI newsletter.
-The agents are powered by a large language model (LLM) and are responsible for various tasks such as fetching news, analyzing articles, and compiling the final news.
+The agents are powered by a large language model (LLM) (gemini-pro is used here) and are responsible for various tasks such as fetching news, analyzing articles, and compiling the final news.
 ## Features
 - **Automated News Fetching**: The `NewsFetcher` agent gathers the latest AI news stories.
 - **Intelligent Analysis**: The `NewsAnalyzer` agent breaks down the news into digestible summaries with critical insights.